clamsioPL/ClamsioWorld/README.md

 # Licensing
 Copyright &copy;2016 clamsioPL and MelonMem

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the GNU LESSER GENERAL PUBLIC LICENSE, Version 3.0 (the "License");
 you may notuse this file except in compliance with the License.

-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE‐2.0
+You may obtain a copy of the License at https://www.gnu.org/licenses/lgpl-3.0-standalone.html

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS